SleepyLili/tlapbot/README.md

 as an External Action on the Owncast stream, or at its standalone URL.
 This allows easy browsing of active challenges and recent redeems, without quitting the stream.

-Tlapbot currently doesn't support any automated integrations like stream effects with OBS or VTube Studio or individual games.
-The streamer decides how they respond to redeems or how to make them take effect.
-(I'd love to support more seamless, automatic redeems in the future!)
+**Tlapbot currently doesn't support any automated integrations (or an API).
+That means no 'Crowd Control' plugin, no instant effects in OBS or VTube Studio, etc. The streamer decides how they respond to redeems or how to make them take effect.** (I'd love to support more seamless, automatic redeems in the future!)
 ### Tlapbot bot commands
 Tlapbot has these basic commands:
 - `!help` sends a help string in the chat, explaining how tlapbot works.